-We know water and electricity do not mix, but water can appear in electrical enclosures unexpectedly out of nowhere.
+We know water and electricity do not mix, but water can appear in electrical enclosures unexpectedly from nowhere.
 Water from condensation causes tracking, leading to short circuits or earth/ ground faults that also increases fire risk.
-Keeping the relative humidity inside and enclosure below 50% will prevent condensation issues for indoor applications.
-Markedly, for outdoor enclosure a lower level is advisable to wider temperature swings.
+Keeping the relative humidity inside an enclosure below 50% will prevent condensation issues for indoor applications.
+However, for outdoor enclosure a lower level is advisable due to the wider temperature variations.

 Start with a common-sense/best practice approach and minimise the ingress of moist humid air by sealing both indoor and outdoor enclosures.
 Moreover, where appropriate insulate outdoor enclosures.
 Consider also if a small drainage pipe will solve the problem.
 If air circulation is necessary for cooling, take suitable steps to avoid introducing moist air.
 Consider also that condensation can form in electrical conduits and enter that way: use a suitable foam sealant.

 Finally, water in an enclosure is not necessarily condensation, but many of these solutions will address the problem.

 These are specialist coatings for minimising the effects of moisture condensing under intermittently dry and humid conditions.

 Warming the air in electrical cabinets will protect the electrical and electronic equipment from condensation and also corrosion.
 They work by keeping the air in the enclosure warm, allowing it to hold more moisture.
 Dedicated heaters use thermostats or hygrostats for controlling their operation or alternatively use self-regulating PTC elements.
 They are self-maintaining but running costs may be high.

 Desiccant (Silica gel or similar)